StevenJW/mokepon/README.md

 Disclaimer: the images used or not my own and neither is the idea.
 It's based on pokemon and I'm not using it commercially whatsoever.
 For questions mail stevenvandenwildenberg@gmail.com

+# Recent Updates
+Update v2.1
+- Added different view points to multiplayer and improved overall.
+- Fixed a lot of bugs, so see these just check the commit messages.

+Update v2.0
+- Added multiplayer!

+Update v1.0
+- Made mokepon